Don Vito (producer)

-Personal life
+Biography

-Don Vito was born on July 9, 1978, in Gary, Indiana to Louis and Juanita Richard.
+Don Vito was born Rodney Richard on July 9, 1978, in Gary, Indiana to Louis and Juanita Richard.
 While in high school, he learned the art of DJing and would perform at school dances and local house parties.
-After being discharged from the Marine Corps, Vito moved to Atlanta, Georgia.
+After being discharged from the Marine Corps, Don Vito moved to Atlanta, Georgia.

+In Atlanta, Vito was introduced to a record producer, DJ Cooley C, who gave him the opportunity to work with hip hop artists Ghetto Mafia and Kilo.
+He later met Ian Burke and was introduced to rapper Solé, who was signed to RedZone Entertainment.
+After being signed to RedZone by Tricky Stewart, he started working with Solé and artists such as Mya and Blu Cantrell.
+Less than four years later, Don Vito ventured out with the R&B group Cherish.
+In 2005, he launched Don Vito Productions, a music and video production company.

 On August 21, 2013, Don Vito and his girlfriend, LaTavia Roberson, formerly of Destiny's Child, welcomed a daughter named Lyric.
 The pair welcomed son Londyn on September 23, 2019.

-Music career

-Vito was introduced to record producer, DJ Cooley C, who gave him the opportunity to work with hip hop artists Ghetto Mafia and Kilo.
-He later met Ian Burke who introduced him to rapper Solé, signed to RedZone Entertainment.
-Tricky Stewart then signed him to Redzone, and he started working with Solé and artists such as Mya and Blu Cantrell.
-Less than four years later, Don Vito ventured out with R&B group Cherish.
-In 2005, he launched Don Vito Productions, a music and video production company.